-2018 will see the reintroduction of diamonds to the city tourism offering as for almost 500 years Antwerp has been the heart of the world’s diamond trade, first becoming the Diamond Capital in 1447.
-Over 80% of all rough diamonds and 50% of all cut diamonds find their way to the city and in 2016 202 million carats of rough and cut diamond were traded in Antwerp and it is claimed that every diamond in the world passes through Antwerp at least once.
+2018 will see the reintroduction of diamonds to the city’s tourism offering.
+For almost 500 years, Antwerp has been the heart of the world’s diamond trade, first becoming the Diamond Capital in 1447.
+Over 80% of all rough diamonds and 50% of all cut diamonds find their way to the city and in 2016, 202 million carats of rough and cut diamonds were traded in Antwerp.
+It is claimed that every diamond in the world passes through Antwerp at least once.

-Within the house are six rooms and you are lead throughout the museum by your very own DIVA butler who is there to help and assist.
-While many of us know of diamonds with the help of DIVA you can look beyond the glittering surface to see the background works to better understand the diamond industry.
+Guests will be led throughout the museum by their very own DIVA butler.
+With the help of DIVA, visitors can look beyond the glittering surface to see the background works to better understand the diamond industry.

 When: The full museum will open in May 2018.
 Open from 10:00 – 18:00 daily.

 A timeline of Antwerp’s Diamond Trade